OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_elements/Course_Element_Single_Page.md

 ## Tab Page content

-Hier nehmen Sie die zentrale Konfiguration dieses Kursbausteins vor.
+Here you carry out the central configuration of this course element.
 There are three possibilities to embed a page's content in your course:

   * Create new HTML page online
   * Select any file from the storage folder